mckinlde/vencover/carinsurance/docs.md

 payouts are a f(cost of claim, # of claims)

 premiums can be weighted so riskier driver/car combinations pay more, to discount safer combos
+- if premium weighting was perfect, then every driver would pay their full expected cost

 num of claims is integral(chance of claim, time)